haxsaw/actuator/README.md

                    ctxt.infra.server.iface0.addr0, pool="external")
 ```

-With with_infra_components(), all the keyword names are established at attributes on the infra model class, and can be accessed just as if they were declared directly in the class.
+With with_infra_components(), all the keys in the dictionary are established as attributes on the infra model class, and can be accessed just as if they were declared directly in the class.
+Since this is just standard keyword argument notation, you could also use a list of "name=value" expressions for the same effect.

 ### <a name="multi_components">Multiple components</a>
-If you require a group of identical components to be created in a model, the MultiComponent wrapper provides a way to declare a component as a template and then to get as many copies of that template stamped out as required:
+If you require a set of identical components to be created in a model, the MultiComponent wrapper provides a way to declare a component as a template and then to get as many copies of that template stamped out as required:

 ```python
 from actuator import InfraSpec, MultiComponent, ctxt, with_infra_components